ConvenorsDaniela Bevilacqua - CRIA- Centre for Research in Anthropology (ISCTE University Institute of Lisbon)

-Vinita Chandra - Banaras Hindu University, Department of Humanistic Studies IIT, Varanasi, India
+Vinita Chandra - Associate Professor, Department of Humanistic Studies, IIT (BHU), Varanasi, India

 From its beginning in the 1990s, the field of Transgender Studies has been reluctant to engage with the field of Religious Studies.
 In 2018, a first encouraging step was made by the Journal of Feminist Studies in Religion which proposed a volume titled Transing and Queering Feminist Studies and Practices of Religion, shedding light on the usefulness of the collaboration between these two research fields.
 In 2019, Strassfeld and Henderson-Espinoza edited a special issue of the Transgender Studies Quarterly, titled Trans*/Religion.
 The field of Transgender Studies in Religion is, therefore, quite new.
 Siobhan Kelly (2018) has highlighted five main areas of investigation in this field: biographical study, auto-theoretical analysis, critiques of cultural imperialism’s impact on gender, work on intersex, and gender theory and its applications.